juharris/switch-remoteplay/server/README.md

 # Server

 # Setup
-This code relies a lot on [joycontrol][joycontrol] for sending commands via Bluetooth to your Switch.
+This code relies on [joycontrol][joycontrol] for sending commands via Bluetooth to your Switch.
 For information and troubleshooting on pairing controllers: see [joycontrol][joycontrol].

 Install dependencies required by [joycontrol][joycontrol]: